Pre-application Process

 Once the facility construction is complete, and the NRC completed its review without open items, the operating license can be issued.

-The two-step Part 50 license process provides flexibility for the applicant because no design information provided by the applicant is considered final (unless the applicant requests so) and can be modified during the construction process.
+The two-step Part 50 license process provides flexibility for the applicant because no design information provided by the applicant in a construction permit application is considered final (unless the applicant requests so) and can be modified during the construction process.
 This modified design or changed information will be presented in the operating license application for NRC review and approval before the facility can start operation.

 Part 52